semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ##### Semgrep AppSec Platform

-The Policies feature manage rules, helps block PRs or MRs from entering production, and configures which findings are presented to developers.
+The [Policies](/semgrep-code/policies) feature manages rules, helps block PRs or MRs from entering production, and configures which findings are presented to developers.
+This feature is available for both Semgrep Code and Secrets.

 You are able to test a rule's performance by first **monitoring** its performance (and showing it only in AppSec environments), then changing its mode to leave comments or help block a PR or MR from merging.

-tk link to Policies

 </div>
 </div>

 ### Report

+_Track the success of your security program and trends over time by generating reports._

 <div class="col-2-grid">
 <div>